evanlin96069/vkuroko/README.md

 zig build
 ```

-Building for a specific platform other than the currently running platform:
+Building for a specific platform:

 ```sh
 # Windows